-The ASVAB Auto and Shop Information subtest gauges your knowledge of automobile technology, basic repairs, and various shop tools and fasteners.
-This is a specialized section that is not calculated to your Armed Forces Qualification Test Score (AFQT) but it is used to determine your eligibility for specific military jobs.
+The ASVAB Auto and Shop Information subtest assesses your understanding of automobile technology, basic repairs, and various shop tools and fasteners.
+This is a specialized section that isn’t calculated to your Armed Forces Qualification Test (AFQT) score but is used to determine your eligibility for specific military occupations.

-This ASVAB Auto and Shop Study Guide is a comprehensive study guide that includes everything you need to know for the ASVAB.
-The guide also contains auto information as well as shop information, so it can be used by anyone who needs an understanding of the basics of these topics.
-Check it now!
+This ASVAB Auto and Shop Study Guide is a thorough study guide that covers all you need to know about the ASVAB.
+The guide also includes auto and shop information, making it useful for anybody who needs to learn the fundamentals of these subjects.
+Check it out right now!

 Achieving the best possible score on the ASVAB test including the ASVAB auto and shop information subtest starts with arming yourself with the right tools for the job.
 To help you improve your score, we highly recommend the following study guides.

 ASVAB Auto and Shop Information Test

 In the paper-and-pencil version, you are given 11 minutes to finish 25 questions.
 The questions are about automobile systems and functions/malfunctions and questions about common shop tools and fasteners and their uses.

 The questions on the Auto and Shop Information subtest are to test your knowledge of among other things a functioning vehicle and the common practices and equipment used in automotive shops.

 You will need to know, among other things: